 For any website, the main goal is to increase user engagement and the overall revenue.
 For this, you will have to make it easy for the users to take the next course of action once they have selected a suitable service.
 It could be done while making use of clear and actionable CTAs (Call To Action).
 You will have to place the CTAs strategically over the top-right position of your home page, as this is the best position for making the CTA visible.
-The CTA might get re-positioned when viewed on a mobile device also there are chances for it to get resized in an inappropriate manner where the user might fail to find the crucial input fields.
+The CTA might get re-positioned when viewed on a mobile device; also there are chances for it to get resized in an inappropriate manner where the user might fail to find the crucial input fields.
 Make sure you cross-check the layout and position of the CTAs.

 Does your website have multi-level menus?

 Gone is the time when adding three or four-level menus over the website was a common practice.
-Despite the trend being long gone, some websites still rely upon this trend.
-Despite the fact that not all users appreciate minimalism website design and uncluttered navigation, when creating websites for the mobile devices, you have to settle for the minimalistic design only.
-You can use an icon at the top of screen, clicking upon which the users can access the condensed menu.
+Despite the trend being long gone, some sites still rely upon this trend.
+Even though not all users appreciate minimalism website design and uncluttered navigation when creating websites for mobile devices; you have four-level for the minimalistic design only.
+You can use an icon at the top of the screen, clicking upon which the users can access the condensed menu.
 Make sure you get rid of multiple taps, lengthy scrolling, and never-ending lists.

 How easily can the user return to the home page?